Broad-headed spiny rat

-The broad-headed spiny rat (Clyomys laticeps) is a spiny rat species from South America.
+The broad-headed spiny rat (Clyomys laticeps) is a spiny rat species from Brazil and Paraguay.
 The etymology of the species name is the Latin word laticeps meaning "wide-headed".

 Description

 The species has a head-body length that ranges from 15 to 30 cm, with a tail 5 to 9 cm long, and weigh between 180 and 334 g.
 They have short ears and limbs, and feet with powerful claws adapted for digging.
 The fur is interspersed with spines; it is grizzled reddish or yellowish and black over most of the body, and paler grey to almost white on the underparts.

 Distribution and habitat

 Broad-headed spiny rats are native to southern Brazil and eastern Paraguay, where they inhabit open cerrado habitats at elevations up to 1100 m.
 Within this region, they are found only in unflooded grasslands and open-canopy savannah woodlands, where the soil is soft and suitable for burrowing.